-When people pour their hearts before the Lord and pray, a sense of relief and comfort comes upon their souls.
+When people pour their hearts before the Lord and pray, emotions of relief and comfort comes upon their souls.
 The Holy Spirit is called the comforter (John 14:16) because He comforts the broken in heart.
 No one can fully understand what we are going through like the One who loved us enough to give up His life to save us “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).

 One of the ministries of the Spirit of God is to shape the human ability to have emotions into an instrument for the display of Christ’s character (Galatians 5:17).
 The Holy Spirit impresses the soul with God’s love which softens the heart and causes our emotions to act with gratitude and love (Luke 7:38).
 Also the convictions of the Holy Spirit brings tears of repentance to God’s children.
 The apostle Peter after he denied Jesus “wept bitterly” under the conviction of the Spirit (Matthew 26:75).